Suzuki Vitara review - Interior, design and technology

 The chunky styling focuses on sharp lines and striking details.
-It’s a solid-looking SUV, with a bright two-bar grille that connects the headlights.
-There’s a silver skid plate insert lower down in the bumper, and while this might be more cosmetic than functional, it gives the Suzuki a rugged look.
-The bright LED running lights sit either side of the foglights in angular recesses that accentuate the car’s width.
+It’s a solid-looking SUV, with a bright two-bar grille that connects the headlights, while the bright LED running lights sit either side of the foglights in angular recesses that accentuate the car’s width.

 Other design details such as the fake vents at the edges of the bonnet and the muscular lines that flow back along the doors and up over the rear wheels add a dash of sportiness.
 Metallic paint is available for around £430, but if you want a contrasting black roof it’ll cost an extra £370.